The 2022 Lichess Atomic Chess World Championship

 4. Match Regulations (Gameplay / Matchplay)

 4.1 The format of a match during the tournament is to be ten atomic chess games, five games of each color played against your opponent.
 During the tournament, either player can stop the match if someone reaches 5.5 points in the first ten games as long as the player stopping the match has not played more White games than their opponent.
 If you are up 6.5 to 0.5 and you stop the match, having played four whites, and refuse to play one additional game to even out the colors, you will be forfeited and your opponent will advance to the next round.
+The winning player may opt to ask the losing player to not play the remainder of the games.
+A written response must be provided by both players in the game chat in order for this requirement to be waived.
+Players have been forfeited in the 2021 AWC for failing to follow this rule.

 4.2 The time control of a game in the match is 3+2.